“A cluster of simple chic studios and cottages sleeping 2-4, with stunning views over Kardamyli village and the rugged Mani coastline”

 All the rooms have a well-equipped kitchen corner, with fridge, toaster, kettle, pans and cooker (but no oven).
 There is a wooden table and chairs, cutlery and crockery to suffice easily for 2 (studios), 4 (most apartments) or 6 (apartment no. 131).

-For dinner, we highly recommend you head out to one of Kardamyli's many charming restaurants for fresh seafood and classic Greek dishes cooked the way they were always meant to be.
+For lunch and dinner, we highly recommend you head out to one of Kardamyli's many charming restaurants .
 The nearest - and one of the best - is the taverna attached to Elies, about 10 minutes' walk away by the beach.
-In the village itself (20-30 minutes' walk), we can particularly recommend Lela's taverna, run by Giorgos' elderly mother, for its fresh home cooking and unrivalled seaside setting.
-There are also several seaside eateries in nearby Stoupa.
+In the village itself (20-30 minutes' walk), we - and lots of other cognoscenti! - love Lela's taverna, now run by Giorgos who is the late Lela's son.
+Expect superb fresh seafood and classic home-cooked Greek dishes, served next to lapping seas and mewing kittens.
+Book ahead in summer.

 - Coffee / tea making